 Electricity is wasted in so many ways in our apartments and homes.
 People often leave lights on in empty rooms and also the air-conditioning systems used are inefficient.
 These are a couple of examples of how electricity is wasted in South Africa.
 Window tinting film is a cost-effective solution to this problem.

 The amount of energy that is required to cool down rooms or spaces that are heated by sunlight is enormous.
 On an average, about one-third of about 30% of a buildings cooling load is the consequence of solar heat through the windows.
 Yet this source is undermined.

-Its true that that a window is essential for an outside view and it provides lighting that reduces the need of artificial lighting.
+It’s true that a window is essential for an outside view and it provides lighting that reduces the need for artificial lighting.
 But when the amount of daylight is increasing it also means more power for cooling to make the room comfortable.

-A solution for this dilemma is the application of window tinting film.
+A solution to this dilemma is the application of window tinting film.
 Window film is very easy to use and applied inside section of a window.
 It absorbs and reflects the solar heat.
-In the process it reduces the need of cooling and also helps to maintain a comfortable temperature.
+In the process, it reduces the need for cooling and also helps to maintain a comfortable temperature.

 Due to the directional orientation relative to the sun, some part of buildings can be categorized as “Hot Spots” in Johannesburg, Pretoria, Durban and Western Cape which receives more heat than the other parts.
-It can create some issues for the air-conditioning system while maintaining occupant’s comfort in a facility.
+It can create some issues for the air-conditioning system while maintaining the occupant’s comfort in a facility.

 Some buildings have large glass areas which need additional cooling for maintaining comfort.
 To maintain uniform and comfortable cooling, reducing the heat gain through the windows is essential.

 How the Window Tinting Film works

-Window tinting film focuses on blocking solar radiation.
-There are basically three components in solar radiation or solar energy.
-53 percent of the solar spectrum is near infrared, 44 percent is visible light and 3 percent is ultraviolet.
+Home window tinting film focuses on blocking solar radiation.
+There are basically three components of solar radiation or solar energy.
+53 per cent of the solar spectrum is near infrared, 44 per cent is visible light and 3 per cent is ultraviolet.
 Most of the sun rays are transmitted through the glass and a very little portion is absorbed and reflected.